BristiJana/BristiJana/README.md

 I am Bristi Jana.
 My main interest lies in Data Science and Web development.
 I also have basic knowledge of Cloud.
 I am always curious to learn something new.

-🔭 I’m currently working on a Web Dev project.
+🔭 I’m currently working on Data Science and Web Dev project.

 🌱 I’m currently learning best practices for ML and Web Development.